jamauro/flatten-twitterv2/README.md

+# flatten-twitterv2

-# Install
+## Install

 ```
 npm install flatten-twitterv2
 ```
-`Important:` It uses optional chaining so Node version 14+ is required or you might be able to use babel on an older version.
+`Important:` It uses optional chaining so Node version 14+ is required or you might be able to use on an older version with some finagling.

-# Use
+## Use

 ```js
 import { flatten } from 'flatten-twitterv2'